 I/We understand and agree to the rules established for Red Bull Defiance.
 I/We agree to wear the event race bib throughout the event and to not cover the sponsors branding.
 I/We acknowledge that Red Bull Defiance is being filmed/photographed and content is being developed for the use of sponsors and Red Bull Defiance to leverage on an on-going basis.
 I/We accept that by entering Red Bull Defiance I/we agree to my/our image being captured and this will be at no cost to the sponsors and I accept emails from sponsors regarding their services.
 I understand that participation in this contest is at my own risk and I accept full responsibility for my wellbeing during the event.

 1.2.
-There are three X2 categories in Red Bull Defiance: X2 Premiere Mixed, X2 Male and X2 Female.
+There are three X2 categories in Red Bull Defiance: X2 Mixed, Male and Female.

 1.3.
-The Event consists of a two-day, multi-stage endurance Event, involving different sporting disciplines.
+The Event consists of a three-day, multi-stage endurance Event, involving different sporting disciplines.